AI by Hand ✍️

 4. Sink Tokens — introduces a special token to absorb low-similarity attention.

-Each one solves the same limitation—but in very different ways.
+Each one solves the same limitation, each in a different way.
 You’ll learn how they work, why they matter, and what tradeoffs they introduce.

 This post is for paid subscribers